keoswalt/skillable-prototype-builder/README.md

 ## About

-This is a private repository built for internal Skillable use by senior product designer [Kim Oswalt] (mailto:kim.oswalt@skillable.com).
+This is a private repository built for internal Skillable use by senior product designer Kim Oswalt (<kim.oswalt@skillable.com>).
 It's a working project with the goal of prototyping new experiences and preparing production-ready UI.

 ### Status